HiagoACS/ListContacts/README.md

-﻿# Console Contact Manager
+﻿# 📇 Console Contact Manager

 A simple console-based Contact Manager written in C#.

-This project allows users to create, view, update, and delete contacts directly from the console, using **SQLite** as the data storage backend.
+This project allows users to create, view, update, delete, export, and import contacts directly from the console, using **SQLite** as the data storage backend.

 ---